China’s ‘Equivalent’ to Europe’s GDPR – Personal Information Protection Law (PIPL) Comes into Effect 1 November

-On 20th August 2021, China passed the Personal Information Protection Law which will come into effect on the 1st November 2021 and has a significant impact for most HR teams and their businesses.
+On the 20th of August 2021, China passed the Personal Information Protection Law (PIPL) which came into effect on the 1st of November 2021 and carries a significant impact for most HR teams and their businesses.
 It is the first law that specifically focuses on the protection of personal information in China.
-The key issues covered by the PIPL include:

 - Informing and obtaining consent for processing personal information